Loblobby Pine Seedlings - Restoration Plantings For All Types of Production

 Sun or Shade - Full sun

-Loblobby pine seedlings are resilient, as they can grow in a wide variety of conditions.
+Loblobby pine seedlings are resilient, as they can grow in various conditions.
 They can withstand drought and flooding.
 They need sun for at least six hours a day to thrive but can grow in many different soil types.
 These seedlings are easily transplanted and are incredibly versatile.
 By purchasing lob lobby pine seedlings, you are helping to regerminate our forests, which are an essential part of the natural American ecosystem.
-As an evergreen, your lob lobby pine tree will display beautiful green pine needles year-round.
+Your lob lobby pine tree will display beautiful green pine needles year-round as an evergreen.

 The best way to plant lob lobby pine seedlings is to sow a few seeds with no more than 1/4 inch of soil coverage.
 Water the soil frequently to saturation.
 Although a mature lob lobby pine will not discriminate between soil types, moist soil is essential in promoting plant growth.